mbdorroh/MIS497_Assignment_01/README.md

 # MIS497 First Github Assignment

 ##### You will need to set up a GitHub account and download/install Git prior to starting
+##### You can find the resources you will need at https://mis-497-01.herokuapp.com/index.html

 Fill in your details and run these commands in the command prompt to set your credintials
 ```
   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"
 ```

 ## Steps to contributing
 1. In the top right, click Fork